Why can your cat have Intolerances?

 How is the sample collection process?

 The laboratory will simply need some cat fur samples for the analysis.
-This is a self-collection process and therefore we will not be sending out a testing kit to you.
+The DNA testing kit will contain all you require to perform the test, you will also receive a Own Food Sample Container.
 The sample collection process for the test is very simple and easy and instructions are provided below.
 Bear in mind that if the hair is not collected as specified below, the laboratory will not be able to analyze the samples:

 - It can be tested on any fur from the body of your cat.